 Tent City to Boom Town

-The community of Mogollon coalesced in the 1880s.
-Tent cities gave way to permanent structures.
-The gold and silver mines along the creek, and in the surrounding mountains, were churning out copious quantities of ore.
-A miner named John Eberle built the first cabin in 1889.
-A jail and post office soon followed…in that order.
+Mogollon coalesced as a community in the 1880s.
+The gold and silver mines along the creek, and in the surrounding mountains, were churning out huge quantities of ore.
+The initial enclave of tents gave way to permanent structures.
+A miner named John Eberle built the first cabin in 1889, followed by a jail and post office, in that order.
 Priorities.
-The first school was added in 1892.
+Residents built the first school in 1892.

-Silver City had the name and the reputation, but Mogollon was the source.
-Mogollon miners extracted approximately 1.5 million dollars of gold and silver in 1913, which represents 40% of New Mexico’s precious metals production for that year.
-Of the 20 million dollars of gold and silver mined, silver was 2/3 of the total.
-Overall, 18 million ounces of silver was extracted, 25% of New Mexico’s total production.
+Silver City had the name and the reputation, but Mogollon was the source of a lot of the silver flowing out of the Gila.
+Mogollon miners extracted approximately 1.5 million dollars of gold and silver in 1913, which represents 40% of New Mexico’s precious metals production that year.
+Of the 20 million dollars of gold and silver mined, silver represented 2/3 of the total.
+Overall, 18 million ounces of silver was extracted, which was 25% of New Mexico’s total production.

 Little Fannie Mine